 READ MORE ABOUT BUDGET ST LUCIA TRAVEL IN THE GUIDES BELOW

 Cancun is one of Mexico’s most popular beach resorts, and as such there are a wealth of accommodations options on offer.
+Rent a car in Cancun and explore beyond the city too, there are plenty of scenic sights to enjoy that don’t involve the beach.
 However, if you’re anything like me (I much prefer to avoid the crowds and feel like Robinson Crusoe when I’m in a tropical destination) consider staying on Isla Mujeres, you’ll not only pay less for luxury, you will, in my opinion, enjoy a much more authentic experience too.

 Travelling off peak (June to November) will also reduce the cost of your stay, and whatever you do avoid Spring Break as Cancun is one of the most popular party destinations with American students.